(Book 2: Hello, Can You Fear Me?)

 As for the ghosts, they seemed to be casually floating about, as blind to the performance as the humans were to them.
 Their colourful, translucent shapes subtly distorted whatever they flew in front of.

 Ravi observed that due to the quick, successive shots, he could track the movement of the ghosts, much as he had planned to capture that of the performers’.
-Absently, he followed one of the wisps from plate to plate, watching it drift across the stage, expressionless, unmoving, apart from the displacement.
+Absently, he followed one of the wisps from plate to plate, watching it drift across the stage, expressionless, unmoving, apart from its displacement.
 The wisp halted at a point for three frames, then turned around and drifted back the way it had come.
 It halted again, mid-way, then turned its back to the frame and moved away from it.
-It kept going, until it had passed right through the rear wall of the stage, disappearing from view.
+The ghost continued on, until it had passed right through the rear wall of the stage, disappearing from view.

-Pretty soon, all of the ghosts in view had departed.
+Pretty soon, all of the ones in view had departed.

-Ravi stared at the plate for a good while — the first InstaCopy he had ever seen without a ghost in it.
+Ravi stared at the plate for a good while—the first InstaCopy he had ever seen without a spirit in it.
 What could have caused it?

-The next couple of images were similarly devoid of wisps, until one of them contained something strange — like a ghost, but not quite.
+The next couple of images were similarly devoid of wisps, until one of them contained something strange—like a ghost, but not quite.
 It was a thin translucent string of yellow light that had whipped in from behind the frame.
 In the next image, the string was taut, extending into the far wall through which the ghosts had made their exit.
-It was joined by other similar strings not long after.
+It was joined by other similar cords not long after.

 A few more strings pulled out, bringing captives of their own.
 The wisps were being tugged back to somewhere behind the frame, somewhere behind the Captura’s field of view.
 Ravi’s curiosity was piqued, but the first batch of plates ended there.